-If you activate preset number 0 (line 0), then you activate the datum that you last set in a manual operating mode.
+If you activate preset number 0 (line 0), then you activate the datum that you last set in the Manual Operation or El.
+Handwheel operating mode.

 Cycle 247 is not functional in Test Run mode.

 ▶ Number for datum?: Enter the number of the datum to be activated from the preset table.
 Input range: 0 to 65535